msalemor/kubecluster/README.md

 ```
 sudo swapoff -a

-sudo nano /etc/fstab and comment out the line that has swap and save the file.
+# Edit the fstab file, comment out the line that has swap partition, and save the file.
+sudo nano /etc/fstab
 ```

 ### Reboot the machines